oddinigwe/project3/README.md

 This dataset reflects reported incidents of crime (with the exception of murders where data exists for each victim) that occurred in the City of Chicago from 2001 to present, minus the most recent seven days.
 Data is extracted from the Chicago Police Department's CLEAR (Citizen Law Enforcement Analysis and Reporting) system.
 In order to protect the privacy of crime victims, addresses are shown at the block level only and specific locations are not identified.

+Disclaimer: These crimes may be based upon preliminary information supplied to the Police Department by the reporting parties that have not been verified.
+The preliminary crime classifications may be changed at a later date based upon additional investigation and there is always the possibility of mechanical or human error.

 ### Fields in the dataset:

 ID - Numeric